zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 **NOTE**: `gettingStarted`, `support`, and `termsAndConditions` are members of the  `links` parameter in the `config` variable.

 <a name="custom-domains-custom-domain-questionnaire-template"></a>
-## Custom Domain - Questionnaire Template
+## Custom domain questionnaire template

 The following template contains questions that your team answers previous to  the granting of the  custom domain.
 You may want to make a copy and fill the details.